 Yong Zheng-Xin

-Computer Science Ph.D. student @ Brown University
+Current: Computer Science Ph.D. @ Brown University

 As a Malaysian, I also contributed to NLP for Southeast Asian (SEA) languages.
 I’ve hosted *ACL tutorials, helped curate SEACrowd data hub (EMNLP 2024), and studied how well LLMs can handle SEA linguistic phenomenon, such as code-switching (EMNLP 2023 CALCS Workshop), and understand culture in SEA region (NeurIPS 2024).